Trustworthy Predictive Distributions for Tail Events with Semiparametric Diagnostic Transport Maps

 In this paper, we take an initial predictive distribution $\hat F(\cdot\mid x)$ as given and treat it as a useful but potentially misspecified base model.
-Our goal is twofold: \begin{itemize} \item \textbf{(Local diagnostics)} We ask for which covariate values $x$ and outcome levels $y$ the base model $\hat F(\cdot\mid x)$ is locally miscalibrated, and how those failures can be computed and visualized in a way that is interpretable to human experts.
-That is, we ask {\em where} the model can be trusted. \item \textbf{(Recalibration)} We then ask whether the base model can be reshaped, at deployment time, into a recalibrated distribution $\widetilde F(\cdot\mid x)$ that is closer to the true conditional distribution, especially with respect to conditional calibration, while preserving the structure already encoded in $\hat F$.
-That is, rather than directly fitting target data from scratch, we ask {\em how} to transport the base model toward a target sample. \end{itemize} To address both questions, we introduce \emph{diagnostic transport maps}: probability-to-probability maps that quantify, for each $x$, how the base model's probabilities should be adjusted to better match the true distribution of the target, a.k.a ``calibration'' data (see Section~\ref{sec:dtm_ot} and Figure~\ref{fig:OTExplanation}).
-These maps concentrate correction where calibration matters most, targeting the regions of the joint $(x,y)$-space in which the base model is least reliable (see Figure~\ref{fig:SASDistribution} for an example).
+Our goal is twofold: \begin{itemize} \item \textbf{(Local diagnostics)} We ask for which covariate values $x$ and outcome levels $y$ the base model $\hat F(\cdot\mid x)$ is locally miscalibrated and how those failures can be computed and visualized in a way that is interpretable by human experts.
+That is, we ask {\em where} the model can be trusted and {\em how} tail probabilities change across the feature space. \item \textbf{(Recalibration)} We then ask whether the base model can be reshaped, at deployment time, into a recalibrated distribution $\widetilde F(\cdot\mid x)$ that is closer to the true conditional distribution, especially with respect to conditional calibration, while preserving the structure already encoded in $\hat F$.
+That is, rather than directly fitting target data from scratch, we ask {\em how} to transport the base model toward a target sample. \end{itemize}

+To address both questions, we introduce \emph{diagnostic transport maps}: probability-to-probability maps that quantify, for each $x$, how the base model's probabilities should be adjusted to better match the true distribution of the target, a.k.a ``calibration'' data.
+These maps can be weighted to concentrate correction in the tails of the distributions, targeting the regions of the joint $(x,y)$-space in which the base model is least reliable (See Section 2 of Supplemental Material.)